corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/cpk-plugin.md

 The `cordapp` dependencies are transitive, meaning that if CorDapp B declares a `cordapp` dependency on CorDapp A, and then CorDapp C declares a cordapp dependency on CorDapp B, CorDapp C will acquire compile-time dependencies on the JARs of both CorDapps A and B. Additionally, the `cordaProvided` dependencies of both A and B will be added to CorDapp C's `cordaProvided` configuration.
-This mechanism, is accomplished by publishing each CPK with a "companion" POM that contains the additional dependency information.
+This mechanism is accomplished by publishing each CPK with a "companion" POM that contains the additional dependency information.
 The `cordapp-cpk2` plugin resolves these "companion" POMs transparently to the user, ensuring that CorDapps have the expected transitive relationships.